Mesklin: Mesklinites

 The Mesklinites are generally regarded as similar to humans in the way they act, think, and speak—even if their appearance is inhuman—and this is often regarded as a flaw in Clement's creation.
 Chris Morgan, writing in 1999, described the Mesklinites' value system as resembling that of Victorian-era England, while Barron, writing in 1979, found the main Mesklinite character Barlennan to most of all resemble a Yankee trader.
 Morgan further commented upon the Mesklinites' human-like thought processes and their desire to gain scientific knowledge while at the same time seeking to avoid giving up their independence.
 In Morgan's view, these things make the Mesklinites more reminiscent of an "emerging third world country" than a wholly alien species; Barron similarly identified a native–colonist analogy.
 Barron also commented that the depiction of Mesklinite psychology suggests that understanding of the world is shaped by sensory input related to one's physical environment and compared the Mesklinites' perception of their world as a bowl to the human perception of the Earth as flat.
-Hassler noted that while the Mesklin stories are narrated from a third-person omniscient perspective, the viewpoint characters are Mesklinites a majority of the time, meaning readers learn things about them from their reactions to things like the much longer duration of Earth days than the Mesklin days they are used to.
+Hassler noted that while the Mesklin stories are narrated from a third-person omniscient perspective, the viewpoint characters are Mesklinites a majority of the time.
+As a result, the reader's understanding of the Mesklinites comes from the Mesklinites' own perspective, such as their reactions to things like the much longer duration of Earth days than the Mesklin days they are used to.
 Hassler further compared the depiction of the Mesklinites to the works of Jonathan Swift, both in terms of the size differential as in Gulliver's Travels (1726)—calling them "Lilliputians in a Brobdingnagian world"—and their use as a vehicle for social commentary.

 The planet itself as a character

 Westfahl, writing in 1996 in the context of the notion that the Mesklinites are too human-like to be interesting as aliens, investigated the argument that Mesklin itself may be considered the main character of Mission of Gravity, as well as the most interesting one.
-Westfahl compared the situation to Arthur C. Clarke's A Fall of Moondust (1961), where the imperilled characters that might intuitively be viewed as the main characters are less developed than the ones who come to their aid.
+Westfahl compared the situation to Arthur C. Clarke's A Fall of Moondust (1961), where the imperiled characters that might intuitively be viewed as the main characters are less developed than the ones who come to their aid.
 In his view, the description of the planet in the first line of the novel—"The wind came across the bay like something living"—suggests that this was indeed Clement's intention.
 More broadly, said Westfahl, one might consider writers of hard science fiction to be applying character writing skills to objects rather than traditional characters, as opposed to neglecting characterization altogether in their stories.
 Nevertheless, Westfahl did not find Mesklin to be characterized effectively in the novel, which he attributed to Clement's decision to reveal information about the planet piecemeal in an indirect and roundabout way.